otobongfp/otobongfp/README.md

 ## Hello, I'm Otobong (Otee) 👋🏽
-Passionate about helping people to build the world we need.
+Passionate about building stuff.

 ## Researching & Building...
-On the Web and on-chain.
 Interested in how technology can improve finance, climate and human conditions.
+Working closely with Python, Javascript and Rust.

 ## 🛠 Languages and Tools:
 <p align="center">